Gregorio Honasan: Senate

 Philippine President Fidel Ramos, who was elected in 1992, granted amnesty to Honasan, who utilized his rebel infamy to enter politics in 1995, becoming the second independent candidate in Philippine history to win a seat in the Senate after Magnolia Antonino.
-He was re-elected in 2001, filling the vacant seat left by Senator Teofisto Guingona Jr., who was appointed by President Gloria Macapagal Arroyo as Vice President.
+He was re-elected to a three-year term in 2001, filling the vacant seat left by Senator Teofisto Guingona Jr., who was appointed by President Gloria Macapagal Arroyo as Vice President.
 From April 25 to May 1, 2001, together with Juan Ponce Enrile, Miriam Defensor Santiago, Panfilo Lacson and Vicente Sotto III, he spoke at the EDSA III protests in support of deposed President Joseph Estrada.
 On May 1, 2001, the protesters stormed Malacañang Palace.

 He left the Senate when his term expired in 2004.
 In the general election held in May 2007, he was again elected to the Senate.
 Running as an independent candidate, he polled some 11.6 million votes, finishing 10th out of 37 candidates for 12 Senate vacancies.
 He took up his post on June 30.
 He was reelected during the 2013 elections, placing 12th with 13,211,424 votes, his fourth term.

 During the 2016 Philippine general elections, Honasan was Jejomar Binay's running mate under the United Nationalist Alliance party.
 Honasan placed 6th in the vice presidential race, garnering only 788,881 or 1.92% of votes.

 In 2017, the Sandiganbayan anti-corruption court ordered the arrest of Honasan over allegations of graft connected to the pork barrel scam.

 Information and Communications Technology Secretary

 On November 22, 2018, President Duterte appointed Honasan as secretary of Department of Information and Communications Technology.
 Acting Secretary Eliseo Rio Jr. held the position until the end of Honasan's Senate term.
 Honasan was sworn into the office on July 1, 2019, and confirmed by the Commission on Appointments on September 11, 2019.

-In January 2020, the Department was flagged by the Commission on Audit of the Philippines for worth of cash advances of confidential funds under Honasan.
+In January 2020, the department was flagged by the Commission on Audit of the Philippines for worth of cash advances of confidential funds under Honasan.
 Undersecretary of Operations Eliseo Rio Jr. also questioned the cash advances as he resigned from his position.
 Secretary Honasan and Undersecretary Rio later issued a joint statement to state that the confidential expenses were "lawful and legitimate" and that "Undersecretary Rio's resignation was due to personal reasons, and not due to any rift with the Secretary, nor to any anomaly in the Confidential Expense."